powdr-ddc/powdr-ddc.github.io/docs/index.md

 * People who want to meet others who enjoy skiing/snowboarding

-	> As someone who goes skiing often, I want to meet other riders around me so I can make more friends who ski/snowboard and form a community in which we can improve together.
+	> As someone who goes skiing often, I want to meet other riders around me so that I can make more friends who ski/snowboard and carpool to the mountain, forming a community in which we can improve together.

-* People who lack friends that ski/snowboard

-	> As someone who goes skiing way more often than any of my friends, I want to meet other solo riders so we can meetup at the mountain or carpool and hopefully befriend others who go skiing as frequently as me.

 * People who are interested in the mountain weather

-	> As someone who lives near multiple ski resorts and mountains, I want to check the weather of the various mountains to decide which one will have the best conditions for skiing so I can decide which mountain I should go to that day.
+	> As someone who lives near multiple ski resorts and mountains, I want to check the weather of the various mountains to decide which one will have the best conditions for skiing so that I can decide which mountain I should go to that day.

 * People who are interested in logging their feet traveled per ski season

-	> As someone with a competitive nature, I want to be able to log my stats on the app to track my feet traveled per season as well my total days ridden so I can compare it with my friends and others around the world, and hopefully climb to the top of the leaderboard!
+	> As someone with a competitive nature, I want to be able to log my stats on the app to track my feet traveled per season as well my total days ridden so that I can compare it with my friends and others around the world, and hopefully climb to the top of the leaderboard!

 ## Client component